galexandrade/herodev-io/content/blog/react-custom-hooks-giving-you-super-powers.md

 See this full example [here](https://jaredpalmer.com/formik/docs/api/withFormik).

-Since Formik v2, we can use \`useFormik\` hook to do the same thing as before, but on a better and cleaner way.
+Since Formik v2, we can use \`useFormik\` hook to do the same thing as before, but in a better and cleaner way.

 ```javascript
 import React from 'react';